England begin T20 World Cup with Afghanistan win

 England's batting order misfired in the chase, slipping to 97-5 against Afghanistan spin-heavy attack but the target was never likely to be defendable.

-Liam Livingstone ended 29 not out as England won with 11 balls remaining.
+Liam Livingstone ended 29 not out as England, semi-finalists in the 2021 World Cup and among the favourites again, won with 11 balls remaining.

 Earlier in the day, New Zealand stunned hosts and defending champions Australia in the same group.
 England slip in behind the Black Caps in second place.